docutils/docutils/docutils/docs/ref/doctree.rst

 :Category:   `Structural Subelements`_

-:Analogues:  <docinfo> is analogous to DocBook_ <info> elements.
-             There are no directly analogous HTML elements; the <meta>
+:Analogues:  There are no directly analogous HTML or DocBook elements.
-             element carries some of the same information, albeit invisibly.
+             The DocBook_ <info> element is related but ususally suppressed in the output.

 :Processing: The <docinfo> element may be rendered as a two-column table or
              in other styles.
 It may even be invisible or omitted from the